This page shows how to configure a Pod to use a PersistentVolumeClaim for storage. Here is a summary of the process:

 In a production cluster, you would not use hostPath.
 Instead a cluster administrator would provision a network resource like a Google Compute Engine persistent disk, an NFS share, or an Amazon Elastic Block Store volume.
 Cluster administrators can also use StorageClasses to set up dynamic provisioning.

 Here is the configuration file for the hostPath PersistentVolume:

 The configuration file specifies that the volume is at

-/tmp/data on the
+/mnt/data on the

-the cluster’s Node.
+cluster’s Node.
 The configuration also specifies a size of 10 gibibytes and

 an access mode of